Before attending your Hr licence truck course you should check you are already doing the following as a driver on the road.

 - Must be adjusting your speed to maintain your following distance when a vehicle cuts into your following distance.

 - Not approaching turns at a speed which requires a lot of breaking.

-- consistantly scanning right and left, lon middle and short distances and regularly checking mirrors approximately every 12-15 seconds.
+- consistantly scanning the sides and long middle and short distances and regularly checking mirrors approximately every 12-15 seconds.

 - signaling 60mtr before turns unless confusing to others.

-- looking over your shoulder to the direction you intend to move (blind spot check) when leaving the kerb, merging or lane changing, turning left or right.
+- looking over your shoulder (blind spot) to the direction you intend to move just before you move. (blind spot check) when leaving the kerb, merging or lane changing, turning left or right.

 - Show preparation to a light that has been green for some time to reach a point of decision safely stop for an orange light. (most common mistake by drivers is to keep full speed or to accelerate more to beat these orange lights)

 Heavy Rigid Truck Licence, HR Truck Training, HR Truck License

 Do you want to become a hr truck driver in Australia with a heavy rigid HR licence training and looking for truck driving schools?